ylsdamxssjxxdd/eva/README_en.md

 4. Link status
 - eva can connect to the chat endpoints of other API services and run without the need to load the model
+- Require the service to provide a default model without setting API-KEY

 5. Knowledge base
 - Users can upload documents, which are embedded and processed to become the knowledge base of the model.
 And then you can mount knowledge tool, it can be called by the model